dgaydukov/cert-spring5/files/spring5.md

     <artifactId>spring-boot-starter-actuator</artifactId>
 </dependency>
 ```
-Then these 2 would be avalilable `/actuator/health` and `/actuator/info
+Then these 2 would be available `/actuator/health` and `/actuator/info

 ```java
 import org.springframework.boot.SpringApplication;